gibsramen/qupid/README.md

     --o-visualization multivariate_p_values.qzv
 ```

-## Help with qupid
+## Help with Qupid

-If you encounter a bug in qupid, please post a GitHub issue and we will get to it as soon as we can.
-We welcome any ideas or documentation updates/fixes so please submit an issue and/or a pull request if you have thoughts on making qupid better.
+If you encounter a bug in Qupid, please post a GitHub issue and we will get to it as soon as we can.
+We welcome any ideas or documentation updates/fixes so please submit an issue and/or a pull request if you have thoughts on making Qupid better.